Koukyosyumei/rhoevm/README.md

 ```

 In the above example, rhoevm analyzes the `check` function of the SimpleAssert contract, highlighting a revert condition due to the failed assertion.

+## 3. License

+This project is licensed under the AGPL-3.0 license.
+See the [LICENSE](LICENSE) file for details.